-St. Luke’s University Health Network, the region’s largest, most established health system, a major teaching hospital, and one of the nation’s 100 Top Hospitals is seeking a passionate BC/BE Pediatric Endocrinologist to join our Pediatric practice providing excellent care at St. Luke’s University Health Network.
-Join St. Luke’s Pediatric Endocrinology as our second pediatric endocrinologist!
-The current practice consists of one advanced practitioner and one physician who has grown and developed the program over the past 8 years!
+St. Luke’s University Health Network, the region’s largest, most established health system, a major teaching hospital, and one of the nation’s 100 Top Hospitals is seeking a BC/BE fellowship trained Maternal Fetal Medicine physician to join our dedicated team of physicians providing outstanding patient care at St. Luke’s University Health Network.

 In joining St. Luke’s University Health Network you’ll enjoy:

 About St. Luke’s University Health Network

 Founded in 1872, St. Luke’s University Health Network (SLUHN) is a fully integrated, regional, non-profit network of more than 16,000 employees providing services at 12 hospitals and 300+ outpatient sites.
 With annual net revenue greater than $2 billion, the Network’s service area includes 11 counties: Lehigh, Northampton, Berks, Bucks, Carbon, Montgomery, Monroe, Schuylkill and Luzerne counties in Pennsylvania and Warren and Hunterdon counties in New Jersey.

 Dedicated to advancing medical education, St. Luke’s is the preeminent teaching hospital in central-eastern Pennsylvania.
 In partnership with Temple University, St. Luke’s created the Lehigh Valley’s first and only regional medical school campus.
 It also operates the nation’s longest continuously operating School of Nursing, established in 1884, and 38 fully accredited graduate medical educational programs with 347 residents and fellows.